audienceproject/dv360proxy/README.md

 ```

 where `111111` is AWS account ID allowed to invoke the function.

+You will see Lambda function ARN after the deployment.
+You will need it.
+Also you will be able to find this in AWS Console.
 ### Terraform

 Or using terraform

 ```
+terraform init
 terraform plan --var invocation_account_ids=[11111,2222] terraform apply --var invocation_account_ids=[11111,2222]
 ```

+You will see Lambda function ARN after the deployment.
+You will need it.
+Also you will be able to find this in AWS Console.

 #### Template settings